dhruv-varshney/Mini-Project/README.md

 # Mini-Project
-these are teh mini project which i executed forcollege assignments
+these are the mini project which i executed for college assignments